 Japanese Public School Enrollment for Foreign Families in Fukuoka: A Step-by-Step Guide (2026)

-Enrolling your kid in a Japanese public school in Fukuoka is straightforward once you know the order of operations — but the steps look opaque from the outside.
+Enrolling your kid in a Japanese public school in Fukuoka is straightforward once you know the order of operations.

-This guide walks through the full process: ward office registration, school assignment, the document checklist, language-support arrangements, and what to expect in the first week.
+This guide walks through the full process: ward office registration, school assignment, and the document checklist.

 Public school is essentially free — you pay only ~¥10–15K/year for materials and lunch, and instruction is in Japanese.